 - Step 1: See the Course Instructor or Faculty Advisor - If the problem is specific to a course, first discuss it with the course instructor.
 However, if you wish, you may choose to first seek advice from your Faculty Advisor.
-If the problem is not resolved... - Step 2: See your Faculty Advisor - o Speak to your Faculty Advisor either for the first time or as a follow-up to your discussion with the course instructor.
+If the problem is not resolved... - Step 2: See your Faculty Advisor - Speak to your Faculty Advisor either for the first time or as a follow-up to your discussion with the course instructor.
 If the problem is not resolved... - Step 3: See the Coordinator of Graduate Studies - Make an appointment to speak to the Coordinator of Graduate Studies (by contacting the Departmental Secretary).
-If the problem is not resolved... - Step 4: Submit an Appeal to the Committee on Appeals - Speak to the Coordinator of Graduate Studies regarding submission of an appeal to the
+If the problem is not resolved... - Step 4: Submit an Appeal to the Committee on Appeals

-- Step 5: Contact the School of Graduate Studies - Contact the School of Graduate Studies regarding submission of an appeal to SGS.
+- Speak to the Coordinator of Graduate Studies regarding submission of an appeal to the Rehabilitation Sector Academic Appeals Committee.
+If the problem is not resolved... - Step 5: Contact the School of Graduate Studies - o Contact the School of Graduate Studies regarding submission of an appeal to SGS.